-The Company's investments are in equity of other entities that are publically traded on the Macedonian Stock Exchange, both on its Official and Regular market.
+The Company's investments are in equity of other entities that are publicly traded on the Macedonian Stock Exchange, both on its Official and Regular market.
 The management continuously monitors the portfolio equity investments based on fundamental and technical analysis of the shares.
 All buy and sell decisions are subject to approval by the relevant Company's bodies.
 In line with the Company strategy, the investments within portfolio are kept until there are favorable market conditions for their sale.

 As part of the presentation of market risks, IFRS 7 also requires disclosures on how hypothetical changes in risk variables affect the price of financial instruments.
-As at 31 December 2019 and 31 December 2018, the Company holds investments, which could be affected by risk variables such as stock exchange prices.
+As at 31 December 2020 and 31 December 2019, the Company holds investments, which could be affected by risk variables such as stock exchange prices.

-The Company had MKD 131,585 thousand investments in equity of other entities that are publically traded on the Macedonian Stock Exchange as at 31 December 2019, 20% rise in market price would have caused (ceteris paribus) MKD 26,317 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.
-The amount of the investments in equity of other entities that are publically traded on the Macedonian Stock Exchange is MKD 103,306 thousand as at 31 December 2018, therefore 20% rise in market price would have caused (ceteris paribus) MKD 20,661 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.
+The Company had MKD 140,881 thousand investments in equity of other entities that are publicly traded on the Macedonian Stock Exchange as at 31 December 2020, 20% rise in market price would have caused (ceteris paribus) MKD 28,176 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.
+The amount of the investments in equity of other entities that are publicly traded on the Macedonian Stock Exchange is MKD 131,585 thousand as at 31 December 2019, therefore 20% rise in market price would have caused (ceteris paribus) MKD 26,317 thousand gain, while similar decrease would have caused the same loss in the Profit for the year.